DenverCoder1/unedit-for-reddit/README.md

 ## Changelog

+### Changes in 3.17.3

+-   Make inline fetch fix only apply to Firefox
+-   Store hidden state of token container so it is hidden if previously closed (will reopen if token is used and is invalid)

 ### Changes in 3.17.2

--   Fixed an unsafe inline issue in Chrome from the previous version (not released on Chrome)
+-   ~~Fixed an unsafe inline issue in Chrome from previous version (not released on Chrome)~~

 ### Changes in 3.17.1